ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 * When you hover over them, you'll see a short description along with the default value.
 * Once you're done editing your settings, don't forget to click `Save Settings` at the end of the list.

-If you want to learn more about the specific settings included in MEGqc, you can find a detailed explanation in the [Setting page](../extra/settings.md) or read a brief overview in the dropdwon below:
+If you want to learn more about the specific settings included in MEGqc, you can find a detailed explanation in the [settings page](../extra/settings.md) or read a brief overview in the dropdwon below:

 ```{admonition} Settings overview